 Musica Scotica 2017 Presents Scottish Voices.

-Performance is 60 minutes (no interval) / Pre-concert talk 6 pm – Free
+Performance is 60 minutes (no interval) from 7pm / Pre-concert talk 6pm – Free to attend

 Scottish Voices is an ensemble of women’s voices (soloists, not choristers), under the musical direction of Graham Hair.
 The ensemble is usually four, with twenty- nine singers having participated over the years since 1991.
 Their repertoire consists of mostly recent music, by composers working in Scotland or who call Scotland home, including composers from the Scottish diaspora: a cappella works or works accompanied by piano, organ, harp, vibraphone, string quartet, ensemble, or orchestra (The Orchestra of Scottish Opera).